gbonmar/chat-app/README.md

 Chat app

-Developing Chat App using a JS framework and NodeJS.
+Developing Chat App using a JavaScript and NodeJS.
+Requirements checklist:
+✓ Create a simple chat app
+✓ Essential CRUD operations
+✓ Events and activities should be in real time(eg. Notifications, chats & etc)

+Components must have
+Login and account functionality - Only nickname, without log in ✓ Contact list
+✓ Chat history
+✓ Chat composer
+✓ Group Chat

 Node installation for windows
 1. Just go to [Node.js](https://nodejs.org/en) and download the installer.